yunzhaol/Lab-1/README.md

       use the `git log` command to view a summary of the commits to the repository.

 ## Coding homework for this week
-See the Week 2 module on Quercus for how to get started on the part of the homework related to the above two problems.
+See the Homework 1 module on Quercus for how to get started on the part of the homework related to the above two problems.

 ## Learning Java
 You should start working through the learning Java materials available on Quercus.
 This will more formally